The twin paradox in a cosmological context: Introduction

 For nearly a hundred years the twin paradox has been a source of inspiration and wonder for people learning and teaching the theory of relativity.
 Usually one twin, A, stays at rest in the flat Minkowski spacetime and the other, B, travels away and then comes back again.
 Then B is younger than A when they meet again.
 However from the point of view of B, and according to the principle of relativity, B could regard himself as at rest and A as the traveler.
 Then A should be younger than B when they meet again.

-The standard resolution is that the twin who has accelerated mostly while they were away from each other is the younger one when they meet again~\cite{Marder,EriksenGron,DebsRedhead,Nicolic,Iorio,GronHervik}.
+The standard resolution is that the twin who has accelerated mostly while they were away from each other is the younger one when they meet again~\cite{Marder,EriksenGron,DebsRedhead,Nicolic,Iorio,GronHervik,LichteneggerIorio}.
 In other words \emph{the accelerated twin is younger}.
+The confusion that leads to the apparent paradox arises from an incorrect application of the principle of special relativity, which can only be applied to inertial observers.
 However, in two very interesting articles M. A. Abramowicz and S. Bajtlik~\cite{AbramowiczBajtlik,AbramowiczBajtlikphoton} have presented some versions of the twin paradox which point to a different result.
 In the last one they state in the heading that "the accelerated twin is older".
 Here A is at rest in the Schwarzschild space outside a non-rotating star and B moves in a circular orbit.
 A short calculation shows that A has aged more than B when they meet after B has moved around the star.
 B is moving freely and has vanishing 4-acceleration, while A is acted upon by a force keeping him at rest, and hence has a non-vanishing 4-acceleration.
 This is the reason for the statement "the accelerated twin is older" in their heading.

 It should be noted, however, that A has no 3-acceleration while B has a non-vanishing centripetal acceleration.
 Hence, like in Minkowski spacetime, the twin with vanishing 3-acceleration is older.
 In general 3-acceleration and 4-acceleration have different physical meanings and different properties.
 The three-acceleration is relative and can be transformed away by going into the co-moving rest frame of the object.
 The 4-acceleration of an object is absolute and cannot be transformed away.
 It is due to non-gravitational forces and vanishes only for a freely falling object.